javaguru/nexus-backend/README.md

 * -Dspring.config.name=spring.properties

-### The Nexus Backend Url Server and miscellaneous options can be configured by the following keys Settings
+### The Nexus-Backend Url Server and miscellaneous options can be configured by the following keys Settings

  **Settings keys settings.properties**